ShaziahGafur/Virtual-Assistant-for-Dementia-Patients/README.md

 Set up a virtual environment by following [virtualenv documentation](https://docs.python.org/3/library/venv.html).
 You will need to pip install everything again.
 I'll make a requirements.txt soon.

 To enter the virtual environment: (on Windows) `env\Scripts\activate` inside the api directory.
+On Mac, 'source env/bin/activate'.
 You should see "(env)" in front of all your terminal cmds.

 To deactivate the virtual environment: `deactivate`.
 The "(env)" should disappear.